-The overwhelming majority of tourists will enter the country through the county’s main airports, and most are able to obtain a visa on arrival.
+The overwhelming majority of tourists will enter Egypt through one of the county’s international airports, and the citizens of many countries are able to obtain a tourist visa on arrival.
 These tourist visas allow a visitor to stay in the country for up to three months, and there are no restrictions when used for visiting the popular Red Sea resort areas of Taba and Sharm-el-Sheikh.

 Even though the citizens of many countries can get a visa on arrival, it is however recommended that anyone planning a trip to Egypt should determine what the Egypt visa requirements are with regards to their nationality.
 Keep in mind that citizens of several countries are required to obtain a visa from an Egyptian consulate or embassy prior to arriving in Egypt.
 If you are from one of these countries and you arrive without a visa, you will not be allowed to enter.

 At the time of writing, Egypt visa requirements are as follows:

-North America: All citizens of of the USA can get a visa on arrival.
+North America: All US citizens can get a visa on arrival.

 South America: All South American nationals can obtain a visa on arrival.

 Australia and New Zealand: All citizens can get a visa on arrival.

 Europe: Citizens of all Western European countries can get a visa on arrival.
-Visitors from other European countries must obtain a visa before arrival in the country.
+Visitors from most other European countries must obtain a visa before arrival in the country.

 Asia: Citizens of North Korea, South Korea, China, Japan, Singapore, Maldives, Nepal and Brunei can obtain a visa on arrival.
 Citizens of other Asian countries need to apply for a visa prior to arrival.

-Africa: The citizens of all African countries must obtain a visa prior to arrival in Egypt.
+Africa: The citizens of all African countries other than Libya must obtain a visa prior to arrival in Egypt.

 Egypt Visa Requirements for Citizens of Arab Countries